AVSLab/basilisk/src/simulation/power/simplePowerSink/simplePowerSink.rst

 -----------------
 This module is intended to serve as a basic power node with a constant power load or draw.
 Specifically, it:

-1. Writes out a :ref:`PowerNodeUsageSimMsg` describing its power consumption at each sim update based on its power consumption attribute;
+1. Writes out a :ref:`PowerNodeUsageMsgPayload` describing its power consumption at each sim update based on its power consumption attribute;
-2. Can be switched on or off using an optional message of type :ref:`DeviceStatusIntMsg`.
+2. Can be switched on or off using an optional message of type :ref:`DeviceStatusMsgPayload`.

 Module Assumptions and Limitations
 ----------------------------------